I believe therapy is a financial investment in your personal growth and well-being.

 Are You A Christian Counselor?

-While I do not advertise myself as a Christian counselor, I am open to discussing religion and spirituality as it is not uncommon for these issues to come up during a loss.
+While I do not advertise myself as a Christian counselor, I am open to discussing your religion and spiritual beliefs as it is not uncommon for these issues to come up during a loss.
 If you don’t consider yourself spiritual or religious, this is also a safe space for you.

 What Happens During the Phone Consultation?